Spring Creek raid: Aftermath

 The trial was held in Basin.
 The remaining five raiders quickly gave in and confessed like Keyes and Farris or pleaded guilty.
 Brink was the first to be tried.
 The testimony of Keyes, Farris, and Goodrich convinced the jury that he was almost solely responsible for the deaths.
 Farris' testimony was actually a direct accusation that Brink shot Allemand.
 Morris quoted the following from the state's records: "I heard Brink shout: 'Show a light and come out,'...
 A man appeared at the front of the wagon.
 'Hands up!' cried Brink.
 The man's hands were in the air as he came towards us.
 Then Brink said: 'This is a hell of time o' night to come up with your hands in the air!'
 There was a shot.
 Who fired it?
 Herbert Brink."
 Brink was sentenced to hang for first degree murder, but it was later reduced to life in prison at the Wyoming State Penitentiary in Rawlins.
 Saban and Alexander both admitted to second degree murder and were sentenced to twenty-five years in prison while Dixon and Eaton each received three years imprisonment for arson.
 Morris says that the majority of the people of Wyoming were aligned with the cattlemen so, on November 20, 1909, when the raiders were to begin their sentences, Basin citizens crowded the train station to say goodbye to the raiders and give them gifts, such as blankets.
 Morris notes that nobody was waiting to greet Farris, Keyes, and Goodrich when they left.
 All three sold their belongings and headed west with a deputy sheriff, who escorted them to the state border.

-As for the five prisoners, Eaton died in state custody, Dixon was paroled in 1912, Saban escaped in 1913 and was never recaptured, and Brink and Alexander were paroled in 1914.
+As for the five prisoners, Eaton died in state custody, Dixon was paroled in 1912, Saban served as head coach and team captain for the prison's baseball team before escaping in 1913, never to be recaptured, and Brink and Alexander were paroled in 1914.
 The conviction of the Tensleep Murderers brought some peace to Wyoming's open range.
 Because the state's government was finally making convictions, cowboys became reluctant to shoot people over grazing rights, knowing that now they could be held accountable for it.
 One of the prosecutors in the case, Will Metz, summarized the meaning of the verdicts by saying that "it is significant of the beginning of a new era, of a period where lawlessness in any form will be no more tolerated [in Wyoming] than in the more densely settled communities of the east."
 A monument now marks the site of the raid.

 In 1911, the area where the murders occurred became part of Washakie County.